๐Ÿ”ฌCondensed Matter Physics

 4. Why is simple cubic structure so rare in nature, and what single element famously adopts it?

-5. An FRQ asks you to explain why copper is more ductile than titanium despite both being metals.
-Which structural concepts should you discuss in your response?
+5. Explain why copper (FCC) is more ductile than titanium (HCP) despite both being metals with close-packed structures.
+Which structural concepts should you discuss?